 Orford has the first winery on the East Coast wine route, the Darlington Vineyard.
 Their cool climate Pinot Noir is particularly excellent and it is definitely worth a visit to pick up a few bottles at the cellar door.
 The cellar door does not offer food but feel free to take a picnic and enjoy the deck overlooking the vineyard.
 They are open daily 10am-5pm and you can contact them on (03) 6257 1630.

 The restaurant and bar at the Eastcoaster Resort has recently undergone a full renovation and is situated overlooking the picturesque Spring Bay.
-The restaurant offers an extensive menu of delicious meals featuring local seafood.
-They are open daily for dinner.
+The Spring Bay Seafood & Wine Bar offers an extensive menu of delicious meals featuring local seafood.
+They are open daily for lunch and dinner.
 Please call (03) 6257 1172 for a reservation.

 Serves the best fish and chips around, just as you would expect on the wharf of a fishing town like Triabunna.
 The owner Cara also sells fresh local East Coast fish and seafood, including oysters, scallops and crayfish in season.
 They’re open daily from 11am to 7pm, and you can contact them on 0407 552 847.